Randomized methods for dynamical low-rank approximation: Time-stepping methods

 Additionally, one can truncate the computed solution to the target rank $r$, but is is not strictly necessary here.
 A direct consequence of the exact range property stated in Lemma \ref{lemma: exact range property} is the exactness of the above procedure, which we state in the lemma below. \begin{lemma}[Exactness property] Choose a target rank $r$, an oversampling parameter $p$, and let $\mathcal A_1$ be the approximation obtained from the above idealized procedure.
 If $\mathrm{rank}(A(h)) \leq r+p$, then $\mathcal A_1 = A(h)$. \end{lemma} \begin{proof} By definition, the solution to the differential equation \eqref{eq: idealized C-step} verifies

-Then, we get by construction that $A_1 = \mathcal Q_h \tilde U_h \Sigma_h V_h^T = \mathcal Q_h \mathcal Q_h^T A(h)$ and the conclusion follows with Lemma \ref{lemma: exact range property}, since then $\Range(\mathcal Q_h) = \Range(A(h))$. \end{proof} Solving the differential equation \eqref{eq: idealized C-step} requires access to the solution to the full order model, and is therefore not feasible in practice.
+Then, we get by construction that $A_1 = \mathcal Q_h \tilde U_h \Sigma_h V_h^T = \mathcal Q_h \mathcal Q_h^T A(h)$ and the conclusion follows with Lemma \ref{lemma: exact range property}, since then $\Range(\mathcal Q_h) = \Range(A(h))$. \end{proof} Solving differential equation \eqref{eq: idealized C-step} requires access to the full order model solution, and is therefore not feasible in practice.
 Instead, we propose to approximate the solution by projecting the differential equation on an approximate range.